Veterans with PTSD are FREE of Charge!

 2. Typical Treatment of PTSD

-While medical marijuana has been used for PTSD, it has not always been legal and still remains illegal in many countries.
+While medical marijuana for PTSD has been used, it has not always been legal and still remains illegal in many countries.
 Because of that, people have often turned to other ways to treat the disorder.
-Antidepressants are commonly used to treat the depression, anger, and numbness that comes with PTSD.
+Antidepressants are common treatments for the depression, anger, and numbness that comes with PTSD.

 It usually takes some time to find the right combination and dosing of medication to get it right.
 That’s because it often requires several different medicines.
 But even in the right dose, antidepressants don’t deal with many of the other symptoms.
 Some sufferers end up still dealing with insomnia and other issues.
 On top of those issues, the medication can also cause side effects.
 They can lead to fatigue and other trouble that get in the way of day-to-day life.